-RF3 and Halomonas were overrepresented at 6.5 m, and RF3 was more abundant (Figure 2 and 3).
+OTUs for RF3 and Halomonas were overrepresented at 6.5 m, and RF3 sequences were more abundant (Figure 2 and 3).
 Their relative abundance in the deep zone indicates a role in microaerophilic processes.
-The majority of RF3 sequences to date are from anaerobic environments including mammalian gut (Tajima et al., 1999; Ley et al., 2006; Samsudin et al., 2011), sediment (Yanagibayashi et al., 1999; Röske et al., 2012), municipal waste leachate (Huang et al., 2005), anaerobic sludge (Chouari et al., 2005; Goberna et al., 2009; Rivièreet al., 2009; Tang et al., 2011), a subsurface oil well head (Yamane et al., 2011), and the anaerobic zone of saline lakes (Humayoun et al., 2003; Schmidtova et al., 2009) including an Antarctic lake (Bowman et al., 2000b).
+The majority of RF3 sequences to date are from anaerobic environments including mammalian gut (Tajima et al., 1999; Ley et al., 2006; Samsudin et al., 2011), sediment (Yanagibayashi et al., 1999; Röske et al., 2012), municipal waste leachate (Huang et al., 2005), anaerobic sludge (Chouari et al., 2005; Goberna et al., 2009; Rivière et al., 2009; Tang et al., 2011), a subsurface oil well head (Yamane et al., 2011), and the anaerobic zone of saline lakes (Humayoun et al., 2003; Schmidtova et al., 2009) including an Antarctic lake (Bowman et al., 2000b).
 However, some members have been found in surface waters (Demergasso et al., 2008; Xing et al., 2009; Yilmaz et al., 2012) suggesting not all members are strict anaerobes.
-Several Halomonas isolates have been sourced from Organic Lake including two described species Halomonas subglaciescolaand Halomonas meridiana, both of which grow as rods with dimensions consistent with capture on this size fraction (Franzmann et al., 1987a; James et al., 1990).
-Despite these isolates being aerobic, Halomonas has been found to be enriched at the oxycline in Organic Lake (James et al., 1994), indicating Halomonas in the lake play an ecological role in the suboxic zone.
+Several Halomonas isolates have been sourced from Organic Lake including two described species Halomonas subglaciescola and Halomonas meridiana, both of which grow as rods with dimensions consistent with capture on this size fraction (Franzmann et al., 1987a; James et al., 1990).
+Despite these isolates being aerobic, Halomonas has been reported to be enriched at the oxycline in Organic Lake (James et al., 1994), indicating Halomonas in the lake play an ecological role in the suboxic zone.
 This capacity may be linked to the ability of free amino acids and organic acids (which are abundant in the deep zone) to stimulate the growth of isolates (Franzmann et al., 1987a).

-0.8–0.1 µm size fraction
+0.8–0.1 µm size fraction community composition

-A large number of eucaryoticsequenceswere evident in the 0.1 µm size fraction.
-The upper zone was overrepresented by sequences for Pedinellales (silicoflagellate algae) that co-varied with chloroplasts (Figure 2 and 3).
-Pedinellales have only been detected in Antarctic lakes from molecular studies (Unrein et al., 2005; Lauro et al., 2011) including Organic Lake (Yau et al., 2011), with subsequent light microscopy analyses observing cells resembling Pseudopedinella that were 5–8 µm in diameter (Unrein et al., 2005).
+A large number of eucaryal sequences were evident in the 0.1 µm size fraction.
+The upper zone was overrepresented by OTUs for Pedinellales (silicoflagellate algae) that co-varied with chloroplasts (Figure 2 and 3).
+Pedinellales have only been detected in Antarctic lakes from molecular studies (Unrein et al., 2005; Lauro et al., 2011) including Organic Lake (Yau et al., 2011), with subsequent light microscopy analyses reporting cells resembling Pseudopedinella that were 5–8 µm in diameter (Unrein et al., 2005).
 It is possible that in Organic Lake small (0.8–0.1 µm) free-living members of this eucaryal class exist.
 However, without evidence to support this (e.g. microscopy-based) it seems more likely that the lake sustains a relatively small number of active photosynthetic cells and the sequences detected arise from cysts or degraded cellular material.

-“Candidatus Aquiluna”, in the Luna-1 cluster of Actinobacteria (Hahn et al., 2004; Hahn et al., 2009) was most abundant at 1.7 m.
+OTUs for Candidatus “Aquiluna”, in the Luna-1 cluster of Actinobacteria (Hahn et al., 2004; Hahn et al., 2009) were most abundant at 1.7 m.
 The genus has small cells (<1.2 µm; Hahn et al., 2009), accounting for their concentration on this size fraction.
 Although originally described in freshwater lakes, the same clade was detected in abundance in Ace Lake (Lauro et al., 2011) and surface Artic seawater (Kang et al., 2012) demonstrating they play ecological roles in polar saline systems.
-In Ace Lake surface waters they were associated with utilization of labile C and N substrates (Lauro et al., 2011), and probably perform similar functions in Organic Lake surface waters.
+In Ace Lake surface waters they were associated with utilization of labile C and N substrates (Lauro et al., 2011), and in Organic Lake surface waters probably perform similar functions.
 The presence of this clade in the deep zone implies a facultative anaerobic lifestyle or sedimented cells.